Sacramento Beer Guide

 Today's Sacramento beer scene is vibrant, and from tours of hop yards owned by local brewers to beer dinners, multiple beer festivals, the Farm-to-Fork Celebration and craft brew tasting rooms scattered throughout the downtown and Midtown core, it's more accessible than ever before.

-Stalwart Sacramento breweries such as Rubicon Brewing Company have been around for more than a decade, and they're still going strong as new breweries join the scene.
+Stalwart Sacramento breweries have been around for more than a decade, and they're still going strong as new breweries join the scene.
 Over the past five years, beer makers such as Track 7 and Bike Dog have added to the scene, while Ruhstaller Beer and New Helvetia Brewing Company have also opened, paying homage to Sacramento's rich brewing past.